cullerton/test_teach/docs/test_teach.rst

 Add Some Logging
 ----------------

-We'll add two Info level log statements to our application, telling us when it starts running and when it finishes.
+We'll add two INFO level log statements to our application, telling us when it starts running and when it finishes.

 First, we import the *logging* module, and use *baseConfig()* to set the logging level to *logging.INFO*.